The most important thing to know for a shoot is you can do

 You don’t need to wear heels and dress shoes.

 ACCESSORISE WITH TEXTURES

-Anything from a textured scarf to chunky earrings to add that ’wow’ factor.
+Anything from a textured scarf to an oversized beach hat and chunky earrings to add that ’wow’ factor.

 Fur, Leather, Lace etc brings more warmth to your images.
 For example, throw on an Un-Real Fur Dream Jacket for a chilly mountaintop adventure session for some striking imagery.

 If you would like variety but be mindful of time and place to change!